Matthew Whitworth-Aylmer, 5th Baron Aylmer: Return to England

 Returning to England, Aylmer was promoted to the rank of general in 1845, but he never obtained a British peerage (his dignity was in the Irish peerage) or another administrative post.

 He died at 15 Eaton Square, Belgravia, on 23 February 1850 and was buried at West Norwood Cemetery.

 Aylmer's sister Rose Aylmer was the inspiration behind the poem of that name by Walter Savage Landor.

 Family

+His sister was Rose Whitworth-Aylmer who travelled with their aunt, Anne Barbara, and her husband Sir Henry Russell, 1st Baronet to India in 1798.
+She fell ill with cholera and died in 1800.
+She has been immortalized by his friend and the famous British poet Walter Savage Landor in his Rose Aylmer eulogy.

 General the Right Honourable Matthew Whitworth, 5th Lord Aylmer, G.C.B., married Louisa Anne Call, daughter of Sir John Call, Bart. on 4 August 1801.
 When her husband was appointed in 1830 to administer the government of Canada, as Governor-General, from February 1831 to August 1835, the couple entertained at the Castle of St. Louis, Quebec.
 During the cholera epidemic of 1831–32, she was interested in the relief of the sufferers.
 Since she was interested in education, she regularly visited and bestowed prizes in the schools.
-She served as the patroness of the Societe d'Education sous la direction des dames lie Quebec.
+She served as the patroness of the Societe d'Education sous la direction des dames de Quebec.
 She died on 13 August 1862.